-- IC11 The student demonstrates understanding of major ideas and supportive details of informational texts. - IC12 The student summarizes informational (with evidence from the reading) and task-oriented texts. - IC13 The student makes inferences or predictions (based on the reading) about informational/task-oriented texts. - IC14 The student interprets general and specialized vocabulary critical to the meaning of the text.
+- IC11.
+The student demonstrates understanding of major ideas and supportive details of info texts - IC12.
+The student summarizes informational (with evidence from the reading) and task-oriented texts - IC13.
+The student makes inferences or predictions (based on the reading) about informational/task-oriented texts - IC14.
+The student interprets general and specialized vocabulary critical to the meaning of the text

-Informational Analysis: The student analyzes, interprets, and synthesizes ideas in informational texts.
+Informational Analysis: The student analyzes, interprets, and synthesizes ideas in info texts.

-- IA15 The student applies understanding of info/task elements, graphic elements and illustrations.
-Applies understanding of text features (titles, headings, and other information divisions, table of contents, indexes, glossaries, prefaces, appendices, captions) and graphic features. - IA16 The student compares/contrasts elements of the text or makes connections within the text. - IA17 The student compares/contrasts or makes connections or synthesizes among or between texts.
+- IA15.
+The student applies understanding of info/task elements, graphic elements and illustrations.
+(Applies understanding of text features [Titles, headings, and other information divisions, table of contents, indexes, glossaries, prefaces, appendices, captions) and graphic features. - IA16.
+The student compares/contrasts elements of the text or makes connections within the text - IA17.
+The student compares/contrasts or makes connections or synthesizes among or between texts